pebanfield/throttleneck/README.md

 ### Overview

 - Can be used to throttle outgoing/incoming egress of network adapters.
-- Intended to be used with various network setups for local throttling and debugging/development purposes.
+- Intended for use with various network setups for local throttling and debugging/development purposes.

 - For example, you could [set up Internet Connection Sharing](https://support.apple.com/kb/ph25327?locale=en_US) and then throttle the resulting wireless connection.
-This would enable bandwidth testing of devices connected to your local wireless connection.

 Note : wondershaper is included as a git submodule [see wondershaper README for more info](https://github.com/magnific0/wondershaper)